ResearchIT/RIT-Presentations/reproducibility/reproducibility.md

 be thought of similarly to a virtual machine, but lighter weight and more portable.

 * Good tool for ease of software install & replicability
-* Portabile for moving from local compute to Xsede or elsewhere
+* Portable for moving from local compute to Xsede or elsewhere
+* Once your image is built, your software stack is set and documented
+* Your image is verifiable, and can easily be shared

 We use [Singularity] for containers on our HPC systems.
 You can find containers on [Singularity-Hub] or build your own.
 Singularity can run or build on [Docker] images.